Develops words and images that promote dignity and respect for people with FASD and women who use alcohol during pregnancy.

 Creates a common language that will act as the foundation for all projects and materials developed by the Looking After Each Other project.

-The Common Language subcommittee is currently working on developing an fasd language guide.
+The Common Language subcommittee has developed an FASD language guide.
 The guide is intended to provide alternative words or phrases for those commonly used by society when discussing FASD.
 We propose these alternatives be used in an effort to promote the dignity of those who use alcohol during pregnancy and those with FASD and their families.